 There's been a steadily increasing labor shortage in the manufacturing warehouse.
 COVID has only compounded the problem, making the standard "throw more labor at the problem" nearly impossible.
-Not only is labor getting harder to find (as baby boomers age out of the manufacturing workforce, the next generation isn't so eager to replace), harder to keep (worker retention is more difficult than ever), but COVID restrictions are mandating organizations limit the number of workers in the building at one time.
-There is some good news, in many cases automation can solve labor challenges.
+Not only is labor harder to find (as baby boomers age out of the manufacturing workforce, the next generation isn't so eager to replace them), it's harder to keep the labor you have (worker retention is more difficult than ever).
+There is a silver lining - in many cases automation can solve labor challenges.

-The steep decline in available workers poses a challenge and is creating a current and future labor shortage in manufacturing and warehousing.
+The steep decline in available workers is a top challenge in manufacturing and warehousing facilities nationwide.
 There simply aren’t as many willing and able individuals as needed to fill job openings in manufacturing, material handling and logistics, as The U.S. Roadmap for Material Handling & Logistics noted:

 …the retirement of baby boomers will substantially dampen growth in the labor force for the next decade.
 Although not unique to material handling and logistics, this issue is especially pressing because so many current workers are close to retirement.

 Further, as retiring baby boomers take their unique skills with them, replacing them with new workers of equivalent skill sets has proven difficult.
 A survey of manufacturers found that 67% report a severe labor shortage of qualified workers—a trend that 56% of respondents expect to worsen over the next decade.
 The same survey estimated 5% of American manufacturing jobs (600,000 positions) remain open due to a lack of qualified candidates.